 Self-concept and self-esteem

 We have assumptions and value judgments about ourselves, which are relatively stable in a mentally healthy individual.
 This self-concept develops from social experiences in different areas (school, sports, university, social relationships, etc.) and is significantly shaped in childhood and adolescence.
-Many scientists divide this self-concept into two parts:
+Many scientists divide this self-concept into 2 parts: